davidmartinrius/speech-dataset-generator/README.md

 The output sound of resembleai sometimes can be a little distorted.
 So, it is not always a good choise.

+The pretreined model of mayavoz only works with a sampling rate of 16000.
+Only recommended if the source is also 16000 hz as well.

-You can play with those and combine them.
+You can combine them.

 ### The audio is not always 100% used to be splitted into files